lsst-tstn/tstn-034/index.rst

 The OCPS is a CSC that is capable of executing DM-pipeline processes.
 It is going to be key in allowing remote processing of Main Camera data during commissioning and operations.

-If the Catcher is not a CSC, it won't be able to interact direcly with OCPS to process image data.
+Nevertheless, if the Catcher is not a CSC it won't be able to interact direcly with OCPS to process image data.
 One alternative would be to interact with the OCPS remote backend direcly, instead of going through the CSC.
+For that, the OCPS backend implements a REST API that we could leverage to post requests and receive responses back.

 Generate reports
 ----------------